 The District owns approximately 950 metal containers for collecting solid waste and recyclables.
-These containers include over 400 front loading containers that range in size from 4 cubic yards to 8 cubic yards in volume, approximately 130 compactors that range in size from 4 to 30 cubic yards, and approximately 300 non-powered roll-off containers ranging in capacity of 20 to 40 cubic yards.
-The District also owns approximately 2,000 plastic recycling collection containers of 95, 68, and 32 gallon capacity.
+These containers include over 500 front loading containers that range in size from 4 cubic yards to 8 cubic yards in volume, approximately 130 compactors that range in size from 4 to 30 cubic yards, and approximately 300 non-powered roll-off containers ranging in capacity of 20 to 40 cubic yards.
+The District also owns approximately 2,500 plastic recycling collection containers of 95, 65, and 35 gallon capacity.
 The solid waste and recyclables collection containers are located throughout the backstage areas of Disney's Magic Kingdom, Disney's Animal Kingdom, Epcot, Disney's Hollywood Studios, ESPN Wide World of Sports, as well as the many resort complexes and support facilities within the District.
-An on-site contractor performs maintenance and repair of metal containers.
-RCES staff maintains the plastic collection containers.
+RCES staff performs maintenance and repairs of metal containers and maintains the plastic collection containers.